hendriknielaender/double-trouble/data/blog/bun-release.md

 Bun v0.6.0 is not just about introducing new features; it's also about enhancing performance and addressing bugs to provide a smoother development experience.
 Performance optimizations include a significant speed boost for the `writeFile()` function on Linux systems, resulting in faster file operations.

 Furthermore, Bun addresses compatibility issues with Node.js and Web APIs, ensuring seamless integration and reducing potential roadblocks in your development process.
-Bug fixes and improvements contribute to a more stable and reliable development environment, allowing you to focus on building exceptional Node.js applications.
+Bug fixes and improvements contribute to a more stable and reliable development environment, allowing you to focus on building exceptional applications.

 ## Getting Started with Bun

-Now that you're excited about the possibilities Bun brings to your Node.js development, let's dive into getting started with this powerful tool.
+Now that you're excited about the possibilities Bun brings to your development, let's dive into getting started with this powerful tool.
 Follow these steps to incorporate Bun into your project and experience its benefits firsthand:

-- Step 1: Installation
+- **Step 1: Installation**

 To begin, install Bun globally on your system by running the following command: